SortableJS/Sortable/plugins/README.md

 ## Static Properties
 The constructor function passed to `Sortable.mount` may contain several static properties and methods.
 The following static properties may be defined:

-`pluginName: String` (Required) — The name of the option that the user will use in their sortable's options to enable your plugin.
+`pluginName: String` (Required)
+The name of the option that the user will use in their sortable's options to enable the plugin.
 Should start with a lower case and be camel-cased.
 For example: `'multiDrag'`.
+This is also the property name that the plugin's instance will be under in a sortable instance (ex. `sortableInstance.multiDrag`).

 `utils: Object` — Object containing functions that will be added to the `Sortable.utils` default object on the Sortable class.

 `eventOptions(eventName: String, sortable: Sortable): Function` — A function that is called whenever Sortable fires an event.
 This function should return an object to be combined with the event object that Sortable will emit.

+`initializeByDefault: Boolean`
+Determines whether or not the plugin will always be initialized on every new Sortable instance.
+If this option is enabled, it does not mean that by default the plugin will be enabled on the Sortable - this must still be done in the options via the plugin's `pluginName`, or it can be enabled by default if your plugin specifies it's pluginName as a default option that is truthy.
+Since the plugin will already be initialized on every Sortable instance, it can also be enabled dynamically via `sortableInstance.option('pluginName', true)`.
+This option defaults to `false`.

 ## Plugin Options
-Your plugin may have custom options or override the defaults of certain options.
+Plugins may have custom options or override the defaults of certain options.
 In order to do this, there must be an `options` object on the initialized plugin.
 This can be set in the plugin's prototype, or during the initialization of the plugin (when the `el` is available).
 For example:

 ```js
 function myPlugin(el) {